Probate Q&A Series

 • Tax obligations at state and federal levels

-• Court approval necessary for large settlements or distributions
+• Court approval may be necessary for wrongful death settlements or distributions in some circumstances

 • Personal liability risks for mistakes